HEADS, THE POLICE WIN. TAILS, THE VICTIM LOSES.

 In other words, the game has been rigged so it’s almost impossible for the police to lose or for ordinary people to win.

 There are no civil rights more important than those enshrined in our Constitution.
-And these aren’t just lofty principles.
+And it’s not just lofty principles.
 There are lives at stake.

 You can reach Iowa Senators Charles Grassley and Joni Ernst and Representatives Cindy Axne, Abby Finkenauer, and Dave Loebsack at (202) 224-3121.